Sorahawk/burgl-discord-bot/README.md

   - *Use flag `-r` to reset the entire Task Scheduler (the word 'confirm' is required).*
 - `.clear`
   - Clears the webpage data and object information caches.
-- `.purge`
+- `.purge [delete_number]`
-  - In a server channel: Purges up to 100 recent messages.
+  - In a server channel: Purges the 25 most recent messages by default.
   - In a private message: Purges all of this bot's messages.
 - `.sleep`
   - Toggles sleep mode (ignores all other user commands).